How to Store Lychee

 Several lychee that were bruised or split open during shipping.
 Image illustrated that it is expected to have a few fruits slightly damaged during shipping.

-We are always working to improve our packaging and shipping, however it is common to have some split and browning fruits upon delivery.
+We are always working to improve our packaging and shipping, however it is expected to have some split and browning fruits upon delivery.

 Lychee on towel, air drying after being rinsed with water.